senzing-garage/template-repository/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+The following versions of this repository are supported with security updates.

 | Version | Supported |
 |---------|:---------:|